Hirundo-io/hirundo-client/README.md

 To learn about how to use this library, please visit the [http://docs.hirundo.io/](documentation) or see the Google Colab examples.

+## PyPy:

+If you are using this package with PyPy.
+You should also separately install Cython (`pip install cython`), since it is needed to install `pandas` which is used to output DataFrames with results.

 ## Development:

 ### Install dev dependencies